swiftlang/swift/docs/ABI.rst

-Note that this differs from C or LLVM's normal layout rules in that *size* and *stride* are distinct; whereas C layout requires that an embedded struct's size be padded out to its alignment and that nothing be laid out there, Swift layout allows an outer struct to lay out fields in the inner struct s tail padding, alignment permitting.
+Note that this differs from C or LLVM's normal layout rules in that *size* and *stride* are distinct; whereas C layout requires that an embedded struct's size be padded out to its alignment and that nothing be laid out there, Swift layout allows an outer struct to lay out fields in the inner struct's tail padding, alignment permitting.
+Unlike C, zero-sized structs and tuples are also allowed, and take up no storage in enclosing aggregates.
 The Swift compiler emits LLVM packed struct types with manual padding to get the necessary control over the binary layout.
 Some examples:

 ::